 He gave the linen strip a tug, but age had cemented it in place.
 Using his penknife, he sawed through the binding, careful not to cut through to the mummy beneath.
 Once it was finally loose, he gave a triumphant little “Hah!” and began peeling it away.

 “This is so exciting,” Mrs. Garrison said to Mrs. Caruthers.
 “None of my friends will be doing anything like this tonight.
 I can’t wait to tell them.”

 On the settee, Martha rolled her eyes again and finished off her sherry, but no one noticed.
 Everyone’s focus was on the unwrapping.

 Caruthers and Garrison helped shift the mummy from side-to-side as Thomas unwound the bindings.
 The linen was stiff and fragile to handle, and the ancient ointments in which it had been soaked left a grimy, sticky residue on his fingers.

 The bindings were several layers thick, and the linen sometimes snapped off in his hands.
 But, by the time the clock read a quarter to midnight, she was nearly free.
 Her legs became visible first.
 They were…remarkably well-preserved.

 Thomas had seen many mummies in the decade and a half that he had worked for the museum.
 Some were preserved better than others, but none had ever looked anything like the little priestess.

-Her skin had withered some, and had turned a sickly greyish-yellow color but, all in all, she looked more like someone who had been dead a week, not thousands of years.
+Her skin had withered some and had turned a sickly grayish-yellow color but, all in all, she looked more like someone who had been dead a week, not thousands of years.
 The only mummies to which Thomas could compare her would be those that had been preserved naturally in peat bogs.
 But the process of creating bog mummies was much different than the process that the ancient Egyptians had used.
 Thomas didn’t know how to account for the little priestess’s appearance.